Start9Labs/documentation/source/user-manuals/embassyos/general/secure-lan/desktop.rst

   :width: 90%
   :alt: Keychain submenu

-  Selec "Always trust" under SSL dropdown for Embassy Local CA
+  Select "Always trust" under SSL dropdown for Embassy Local CA

 14. Close this window and enter your password to apply the settings.